nlowe/mousiki/README.md

 ## Building

-You need Go 1.12+ or vgo for Go Modules support
+You need Go 1.12+ or vgo for Go Modules support.
+You also need a C compiler that works with CGO and gstreamer-1.0-devel

 ```bash
 # Linux / Unix / macOS